 Stop at the servery

-End your visit with a stop at servery.
+End your visit with a stop at the servery, run by Tanhouse Farm Shop.
 Choose from hot or cold food, or just sip a hot drink whilst you perch on a bench and admire the views.
 Open daily.